qingzhang003/ZDI-VDI-Auto/readme.md

 ### User Interface

 * Specify VDI name(s) to delete
-...
-VDI name will be validated
+...VDI name will be validated
-...
-Can delete a VDI on behalf of somebody else
+...Can delete a VDI on behalf of somebody else
 * Delete will happen immediately without any cooling-off period
 * Email notification will send to the original owner and original VDI email cc list
 * The requestor initials will be logged in the email notification, as well as Ansible Tower Job ID.